hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 strangely qualitative.
 (This clearly has functional aspects, but it is the qualitative aspects that trouble philosophers.)
-An even sillier example is the brick, left as homework to the diligent heterophenomologist.
+An even sillier example is the brick, which I leave as homework to the diligent heterophenomologist.

 <!-- More dramatic and amusing, there is a gestalt associated to *any*